 The right picking stage is when the distal end of the pod turns yellow and fine yellow streaks appear on the pods.
 Vanilla pods, when green, are almost odourless but they develop a faint phenolic odour as the beans reach a stage of harvest maturity.

-Vanilla is prepared in a number of ways though am going to show you how to prepare it in the natural or organic way here in Uganda.
+Vanilla is prepared in a number of ways though am going to show you how to cure or prepare it in the natural or organic way here in Uganda.

 It is very important for you to note that vanilla comes well after preparation when harvested mature.
 The vanilla beans have to be fully grown for you to get the best out it.
 Mature vanilla beans can have a length of an average of 15 cm.